Chinese fruit imports continue to grow despite the pandemic

 Fruit imports have increased significantly in the last three years

-While many importers claim that their imports have fallen sharply during the three years of the pandemic and sales have been slow, the data shows that the volumes of imported fruit are increasing and the structure has changed.
-“First of all, the effect of the pandemic in the different countries of origin is not the same.
-Imports of “Western fruits” such as citrus and grapes have declined, but the amount of exotic fruits from Southeast Asia has steadily increased.
+While many importers say their imports have decreased dramatically during the three years of the pandemic and sales have been slow, data shows that volumes of imported fruit are increasing and the structure has changed. «First of all, the effect of the pandemic in the different countries of origin is not the same.
+Imports of "Western fruits" such as citrus and grapes have decreased, but the amount of exotic fruits from Southeast Asia has increased steadily.
 This difference is reflected in the volumes shipped in the two large wholesale markets in eastern China.
-Shanghai's Huizhan Market mainly markets fruits from the West, which has been severely affected by the pandemic, while Jiaxing's Haiguangxing Market, which mainly imports tropical fruits from Southeast Asia, continues to grow at a considerable rate."
+"The Huizhan market in Shanghai mainly markets fruits from the West, which has been severely affected by the pandemic, while the Haiguangxing market in Jiaxing, which mainly imports tropical fruits from Southeast Asia, continues to grow at a considerable pace."

-“Secondly, the growth of the value of imports exceeds that of imported volumes, which indicates the structural change in the importation of fresh products.
-China is importing more high-quality fruits, such as cherries, durians, and blueberries.
-In addition, Chinese customs have taken action against overly low price declarations in recent years, so the declared value has increased.
-The increase in international shipping is another reason for the significant increase in imports,” Kurt explained.
+«Secondly, the growth in the value of imports exceeds that of imported volumes, which indicates the structural change in the import of fresh products.
+China is importing more high-quality fruits, such as cherries, durians and blueberries.
+Furthermore, Chinese customs have cracked down on overly low price declarations in recent years, so the declared value has increased.
+The increase in international shipping is another reason for the significant increase in imports,” explained Kurt.

-“It is clear that the Chilean cherry trade currently depends a lot on the Chinese market.
-Although Chile is working hard to diversify its export markets, other emerging markets are still unable to change the position of the Chinese market.
-Regardless of how the Chinese market performs, most Chilean cherries currently go to the Chinese market,” Kurt noted.
+«It is clear that the trade in Chilean cherries currently depends a lot on the Chinese market.
+Although Chile is working hard to diversify its export markets, other emerging markets are still unable to change the position that the Chinese market has.
+Regardless of how the Chinese market behaves, the majority of Chilean cherries currently go to the Chinese market,” Kurt noted.

 There is a big gap between supply and demand for quality fruit